-John Boyd vs. al-Qaeda: how a fighter pilot's 'OODA Loop' can help win the war on terror[Here are the opening sections of my study of how John Boyd's thinking can be applied to the difficult and important challenge of Islamic extremism.
-I've omitted the acknowledgments and the footnotes.
-The completed book is now available as a 74-page paperback under the title A Vision So Noble and also in a Kindle edition for reading on Amazon's e-book reader, Apple iPad or iPhone, or your Mac or Windows desktop.
-Blue skies! -- Dan Ford]
+Here are the opening sections of my study of how John Boyd's thinking can be applied to the difficult and important challenge of Islamic extremism.
+I've omitted footnotes and otherwise shortened the text a bit.
+The book is available as a $7.95 paperback — A Vision So Noble — and as a $3.99 e-book from Amazon stores worldwide - Apple iBooks Store - Barnes & Noble - Inktera - Kobo - and Scribd. -- Dan Ford

 An aggressive man, Boyd naturally favored the offense, as exemplified by the blitzkrieg or “lightning war” advocated by the Chinese master Sun-tzu, the German tank commander Heinz Guderian, and the British partisan leader T. E. Lawrence, better known as Lawrence of Arabia.
 Boyd was less interested in defensive tactics, though in his culminating, fifteen hour brief, A Discourse on Winning and Losing, he did dwell at some length on the problem of what he called “counter-guerrilla” operations.